Peterhague/CI-_MS2_Minesweeper/README.md

 <h3>Typography</h3>

 <p>Cairo from Google Fonts is used for most of the text on the website, as it seemed to mesh well with the retro style of much of the site, while itself being readable but still pleasantly informal.
 Roboto from Google Fonts is used for the answers in the Flags game as it used less screen space than Cairo while maintaining a similar aesthetic.
-Press Start 2P from Google Fonts was
-used for the "display" in the Spelling game, to give an old-fashioned monitor effect.</p>
+Press Start 2P from Google Fonts was used for the "display" in the Spelling game, to give an old-fashioned monitor effect.</p>

 <h3>Imagery</h3>

-<p>The images on the website take the form of large icons on the homepage to represent the 3 available games.
+<p>The images on the website take the form of large icons on the Home page to represent the 3 available games.
 They were taken
 from larger images and had their backgrounds removed with online software.
 There are also two cartoon light bulb images to decorate the call to get in touch on the homepage, and to focus the user on the form.
 The images on the website do not form a major part of the aesthetic and are used for emphasis of the prevailing design language.</p>

 <h2 id="wireframes">Wireframes</h2>